AequilibraE/QAequilibraE/docs/source/menus_in_detail/tripdistribution.rst

     :align: center
     :alt: ipf_3

 You can now select the production/attraction (origin/destination) vectors.
+If your data comes from a table/layer opened in QGIS, you'll notice that the *Index* collapsible list is deactivated because the data index was selected when loading the data.

 .. image:: ../images/tripdistribution-ipf-4.png
     :width: 513